 With the typical weather issues we see each spring there seem to be many questions on this topic.
-Review the OHSAA Weather Policy above.
+Please review and apply the OHSAA Weather Policy regarding lightning.
 There have been reports that officials have ignored severe weather conditions.
 Officials who do this will be fined and/or suspended.